mehulagg/gitlab/doc/user/application_security/dependency_scanning/index.md

 syntax.
 This directive is limited to 10000 checks and always returns `true` after reaching this number.
 Because of this, and depending on the number of files in your repository, a dependency scanning job might be triggered even if the scanner doesn't support your project.

+### Error: `dependency_scanning is used for configuration only, and its script should not be executed`

+For information on this, see the [GitLab Secure troubleshooting section](../index.md#error-job-is-used-for-configuration-only-and-its-script-should-not-be-executed)